-Each year the Victorian Department of Environment, Land, Water and Planning (DELWP) coordinates and auspices State-wide Local Government Community Satisfaction Surveys (CSS) throughout Victorian local government areas, allowing for far more cost-effective surveying than would be possible if councils commissioned surveys individually.
+Each year the Victorian Department of Jobs, Skills, Industry and Regions (DJSIR) coordinates and auspices State-wide Local Government Community Satisfaction Surveys (CSS) throughout Victorian local government areas, allowing for far more cost-effective surveying than would be possible if councils commissioned surveys individually.

 This has followed a 2012 review of the CSS for the Department, where JWS Research was contracted to provide advice on questionnaire content and survey design for the annual tracking survey.
 JWS Research also conducted an evaluation survey of the current CSS in 2014.